Tip: In a hurry? Check out our one-minute explainer above for a quick summary.

 Microsoft’s browsers also will disable third-party toolbars, so any extensions that you might have installed when you open up an InPrivate browser won’t work.

+Private browsing is not as private as you may think.
 While many users have been making use of private browsing modes because they feel that it is more secure, this isn’t necessarily so.
 Although when compared to your standard browsing tab there are improvements, the Internet is actually a pretty scary place with more threats than can be imagined.

 Essentially, a private mode is just a quick and easy option which prevents access to your search history and cookies on your computer.
 Since that’s the case, users can feel free to log into their email accounts, social networks, or even bank accounts on any devices.